nextuav/docs/docs/next-cc/getting-started/hardware-setup.md

 ## Tamper Proof Module \[P5\] (Optional)

 - Connect the tamper proof module to the **P5** port.
-- Connect the trigger to the S1 and S2 ports marked on the tamper proof module.
+- Connect one or more triggers modules in parallel to the S1 and S2 ports marked on the tamper proof module.

 ![Tamper Proof](./img/hardware-setup-tamper-proof.png)